MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Technique

-To roughly assess the range of values of $r_{pmax}$ we will compare the cross section given in equation (\ref{eq:sigma}) with integrated differential cross sections over all possible binding energy changes for resonant interactions according to Heggie formulae \citep[][eq.
-6-23]{Sp1987}, for flybys and resonant interactions according to Spitzer formulae \citep[][eq.
+To roughly assess the range of values of $r_{pmax}$ we will compare the cross section given in equation (\ref{eq:sigma}) with integrated differential cross sections over all possible binding energy changes for resonant interactions according to Heggie's formulae \citep[][eq.
+6-23]{Sp1987}, for flybys and resonant interactions according to Spitzer's formulae \citep[][eq.
 6-27]{Sp1987} and for hard binary-binary interactions \citep[][eq.
 2.7]{Gaoetal1991}.
+The results are

-where $m_1$ and $m2$ are masses of binary components, $m_{12} = m_1 + m_2$, $m_3$ is the mass of an approaching star, $A$ is binary semi-major axis, $A_S$ and $A_H$ are coefficients defined in \citet{Sp1987}.
-For an equal mass case the ratio $r_{pmax}/A$ is equal to: $1.1$, $3.4$ and $0.8$ for the Heggie, Spitzer and Gao cases, respectively.
-The average values of $r_{pmax}/A$ obtained from the real simulations (computed for every interaction) according to equation (\ref{eq:rpmax}) are close to the above values.
+where $m_1$ and $m_2$ are the masses of the binary components, $m_{12} = m_1 + m_2$, $m_3$ is the mass of an approaching star, $a$ is the binary semi-major axis, and $A_S$ and $A_H$ are coefficients defined in \citet{Sp1987}.
+In the limit of strong gravitational focusing and equal masses, the ratio $r_{pmax}/a$ is equal to $1.1$, $3.4$ and $0.8$ for the Heggie, Spitzer and Gao cases, respectively.
+The average values of $r_{pmax}/a$ in MOCCA simulations (computed for every interaction according to equation (\ref{eq:rpmax})) are close to the above values.
+We would like to stress that the expressions given in equation (\ref{eq:rpmax}) are not used in MOCCA, but are guides to finding $r_{pmax}$.
+The empirically optimal value of $r_{pmax}$ will be discussed in Sec.\ref{sec:free}.
+Note also that, in the case of binary-binary interactions, we always use for $a$ the larger semi-major axis.